MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 Contact Mental Health Professional License Defense Attorneys in Texas

-If you are a mental healthcare professional and you may be in jeopardy of losing your license, the Leichter Law Firm may be able to help.
-Our dedicated Texas social worker license defense attorneys and Texas counselor license defense attorneys may be able to help you.
-Please contact us today by calling 512-495-9995 for more information.
+If you are a mental health professional who may be in jeopardy of losing your license, the Leichter Law Firm may be able to help.
+Our dedicated Texas mental health professional license defense attorneys can help you.
+Please contact us today by calling 512-495-9995 to schedule a free consultation about your case.

 Get in Touch